Caring for a Mesothelioma Patient

 “Randy lived a lot while he was dying,” his mother, Melany Baldwin, said.
 “Right ’til the end, he was always, ‘OK.
 We got another day.
 What do you want to do?’”

 Family and friends mean well and can be a great comfort, but there is no substitute for the experience, advice, and support one can find in others who are dealing with the same issues.
 Mesothelioma support groups are available online and locally, depending upon location.
 Check with an oncologist for referrals.

 Even a few hours away from the house can help lift your spirits when life becomes overwhelming.
 Health insurance, including most publicly-funded health care plans, often includes coverage for respite care so caregivers can take time off.

 Good nutrition is far more important than most people realize.
-When your time is consumed with taking care of someone who is beset with mesothelioma, it is easy to forget to take care of yourself.
+When your time is consumed with taking care of someone with mesothelioma, it is easy to forget to take care of yourself.
 Make healthy, nutritious meals for both yourself and your loved one.
 You will both find it much easier to cope with hardships when the body has all its nutritional needs met.

 Find ways to reduce stress